Back to The Wall

 It does

-Move your country closer to its deployment threshold
+Move your country closer to its threshold

 It does